11Warrior/vault/ReadMe.md

 ## Installation

-Install `backup-cli-tool` using one of the following methods.
+Install `savr-cli` using one of the following methods.
 Choose the global npm installation if you want the command available system‑wide.
 Use the source installation when you need to inspect, modify, or contribute to the codebase.
 Both approaches rely on Node.js and npm, so ensure they are installed before proceeding.

 ### Using npm